olin-electric-motorsports/olin-electric-motorsports/projects/can_api/README.md

 Then we can access the DBC file in `bazel-bin/vehicle/mkv/mkv.dbc` and use it in Wireshark, BusMaster, or any other software that uses a DBC.

+## Concurrency

+__⚠️ Important Usage Note. ⚠️__

+The `can_send_{{ message }}` function must _not_ be called from an interrupt context.
+If it is, there can be unpredictable behavior.
+In general, special care should be taken around interrupts and concurrency.
+There is a global, `volatile` variable for the CAN data containing each of the signals, and this struct is used in the `can_send` function.
+Thus, if the `can_send` function happens in an interrupt that occured when a variable was in the middle of being updated, the data can become garbled.

+The `can_send` function is wrapped in atomic block, meaning that during its execution, no interrupts will occur.

 ## Future Work